9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 name=Attila+%42The+Hun%42&occupation=Khan
 ```

-The encoding is named `application/x-www-form-urlencoded`, and it\'s
+The encoding is named `application/x-www-form-urlencoded`, and it's
 easy to understand.
 Each key-value pair is separated by an `&`
 character.
 Within a pair, a key is a series of characters, followed by
 an `=`, followed by a value.